jhpce-jhu/jhpce_mkdocs/docs/access/mobaxterm.md

-If you use MobaXterm to access the JHPCE cluster, and you want to transfer large files to ofr from the cluster, you should set up a separate SFTP session in MobaXterm using the “jhpce-transfer01.jhsph.edu” data transfer node, rather than the“jhpce03.jhsph.edu” login node.
-The “jhpce03.jhsph.edu” node is only meant to be used for logging into the cluster, and not transferring large files.
-The “jhpce03.jhsph.edu” node only has a 1 Gb/s network connection to the JHU network, whereas the “jhpce-transfer01.jhsph.edu” node has a 40 Gb/s connection.
-While an individual file transfers would not be able to achieve the full 40Gb/s speed, it will be significantly faster than using the 1Gb/s connection on the “jhpce03.jhsph.edu”
+If you use MobaXterm to access the JHPCE cluster, and you want to transfer large files to ofr from the cluster, you should set up a separate SFTP session in MobaXterm using the “jhpce-transfer01.jhsph.edu” data transfer node, rather than the “jhpce01.jhsph.edu” login node.
+The “jhpce01.jhsph.edu” node is only meant to be used for logging into the cluster, and not transferring large files.
+The “jhpce01.jhsph.edu” node only has a 1 Gb/s network connection to the JHU network, whereas the “jhpce-transfer01.jhsph.edu” node has a 40 Gb/s connection.
+While an individual file transfers would not be able to achieve the full 40Gb/s speed, it will be significantly faster than using the 1Gb/s connection on the “jhpce01.jhsph.edu”

 You can set up an SFTP session in MobaXterm using the following steps.

 1. Startup MobaXterm.
-You likely already have a “jhpce03.jhsph.edu” session configured for logging into the JHPCE cluster
+You likely already have a “jhpce01.jhsph.edu” session configured for logging into the JHPCE cluster
 ![mobasftp-step01](images/moba-sftp-step01.png)
 2. Click on the “Session” icon in the upper left corner.
 This will bring up a